svenssonjoel/lispBM/doc/gotchas.md

 #
 ```

-This happens because at the time when we define f, a is the global
+This happens because at the time when we define `f`, `a` is in the global
 environment and thus not captured into the closure.
 But when we try to
 execute `f` in the env `e1`, `a` is in the local environment which at the
 time of evaluation of a function is ignored.
 The evaluator assumes that